-While looking at future plans for YoMo, we are in an unprecedented situation has that has occurred in the UK, caught up in the Covid 19 Pandemic.
-On 23rd March, the UK was put into full lockdown restrictions including curbs on travel, work and the way we socialise with each other.
-This situation will affect YoMo but at this time we don't know what this will be and below is the future plan pre Covid 19 Pandemic.
+While looking at future plans for YoMo, we are in an unprecedented situation has that has occurred in the UK, caught up in the Covid 19 pandemic.
+On 23rd March 2020, the UK was put into full lockdown restrictions including curbs on travel, work and the way we socialise with each other.
+This situation continues to affect the charity and its activities, which have revised to those previously described in the paragraph "Covid Response".